Bunli

 System-wide:

-sudo my-cli completions --shell fish > /usr/share/fish/vendor_completions.d/my-cli.fish
+sudo my-cli completions fish > /usr/share/fish/vendor_completions.d/my-cli.fish

 How It Works